City-of-Helsinki/helavatar/README.md

 https://api.hel.fi/avatar/juha.yrjola@hel.fi?s=240
 ```

-$AVATAR_SIZE is the width & heigth of the wanted image.
-Helavatar will scale
+$AVATAR_SIZE is the width & heigth of the wanted image, they are always
-the image for you.
-Results depend on the source image.
+square.
+Helavatar will scale the image for you.
+Results depend on the
+source image.

 Quick install
 -------------